Mining: Metal reserves and recycling

-During the 20th century, the variety of metals used in society grew rapidly.
-Today, the development of major nations such as China and India and advances in technologies are fueling an ever-greater demand.
-The result is that metal mining activities are expanding and more and more of the world's metal stocks are above ground in use rather than below ground as unused reserves.
+During the 20th century, the variety of metals used in society increased.
+Today, the development of major nations such as China and India and technological advances fuel an ever-greater demand.
+The result is that metal mining activities are expanding, and more and more of the world's metal stocks are above ground in use rather than below ground as unused reserves.
 An example is the in-use stock of copper.
 Between 1932 and 1999, copper in use in the US rose from 73 kg to 238 kg per person.

 95% of the energy used to make aluminium from bauxite ore is saved by using recycled material.
-However, levels of metals recycling are generally low.
+However, levels of metal recycling are generally low.
 In 2010, the International Resource Panel, hosted by the United Nations Environment Programme (UNEP), published reports on metal stocks that exist within society and their recycling rates.

-The report's authors observed that the metal stocks in society can serve as huge mines above ground.
+The report's authors observed that the metal stocks in society can serve as substantial anthropogenic mines above ground.
 However, they warned that the recycling rates of some rare metals used in applications such as mobile phones, battery packs for hybrid cars, and fuel cells are so low that unless future end-of-life recycling rates are dramatically stepped up these critical metals will become unavailable for use in modern technology.

-As recycling rates are low and so much metal has already been extracted, some landfills now contain higher concentrations of metal than mines themselves.
-This is especially true of aluminium, used in cans, and precious metals, found in discarded electronics.
+As recycling rates are low and so much metal has already been extracted, some landfill now contain higher concentrations of metal than the mines themselves.
+This is especially true of aluminum, used in cans, and precious metals, found in discarded electronics.
 Furthermore, waste after 15 years has still not broken down, so less processing would be required when compared to mining ores.
 A study undertaken by Cranfield University has found £360 million of metals could be mined from just four landfill sites.
 There is also up to 20 MJ/kg of energy in waste, potentially making the re-extraction more profitable.
 However, although the first landfill mine opened in Tel Aviv, Israel in 1953, little work has followed due to the abundance of accessible ores.